 - Gutknecht, D. & Kramer, M. (en préparation, 2021).
 Microtransitions à la crèche.
 Le Mont-sur-Lausanne: Édition Loisirs et Pédagogie.

-Project 5 - Mindful and Responsive Handling: Space, Health and Stress Reduction
+Project 5 - Mindful and Responsive Handling: Space, Health & Stress Reduction

-Dorothee Gutknecht, Professor of Early Childhood Education an Care
+Prof.in Dr.in Dorothee Gutknecht, Professor of Early Childhood Education and Care

-- Sabine Stehmeier, MA Pediatric Palliative Care (in prep.), BA Early Childhood Education, Child Physiotherapist
+- Sabine Stehmeier, M.A.
+Pediatric Palliative Care, B.A.
+Early Childhood Education, Child Physiotherapist

 5 Protestant Kindergartens in Freiburg, Germany as Participants